Russo-Persian Wars: Economic

 In 1562, the province of Shirvan sent an envoy to Russia to establish official trade relations.
 Shamakhi subsequently did the same in 1653.
 The first Persians to engage in commercial trade with Russia were Armenians from Julfa, in northern Persia.
 Julfa was an important link in the Russo-Persian trade route originating in Gilan.
 In 1604, Shah Abbas I resettled a significant population of Armenians from Julfa to his newly established capital, Isfahan, giving them commercial rights.
 Shah Abbas extended credit, lowered taxes, and granted religious freedom to this Armenian population.

 Throughout the sixteenth century, Persian diplomatic relations were often accompanied by commercial envoys, sending silk and metal wares to Russia.
 In return, Russia sent furs, falcons and wild animals.
 In fact, velvet, taffeta and silk from Kashan, Isfahan and Yazd made up over seventy percent of the goods transported to Russia in the sixteenth century.

 In 1616, a diplomatic mission to Moscow assured promises of protection over Persian merchants trading in Russia.
 Persian merchants in Russia often accompanied diplomatic envoys.
 However, Russian merchants were regularly harassed in Gilan and Ardabil, and Yusuf Khan, the governor of Shamakhi, refused to grant protection to Russian merchants.

 Exports of silk remained high in the early seventeenth century.
 In 1623, over 2,000 kg of silk was shipped from Astrakhan to cities across the Russian empire.
 Under Shah Safi I, however, the official exports decreased and were replaced by private merchant trade.
 In 1634, no trade was recorded, and no wares transported.
 Two years later, trade was once more brought to a halt, by plague, but trade resumed and grew significantly.
 In 1676, 41,000 kg of silk was exported from Persia to Russia.

-Political relations
+Political

 From 1464 to 1465, Tsar Ivan III sent an envoy to Shamakhi seeking an anti-Ottoman coalition.
 This interest in an anti-Ottoman alliance continued into the sixteenth century, and during the reign of Shah Abbas I, Persia maintained a strong anti-Ottoman foreign policy.